University Policy and Guidelines

 1. Questions regarding Religious Life, including those arising from religious groups, should be directed to the Chaplain's Office.

-Groups that invite visiting clergy to campus should inform the
+visiting clergy to campus should inform the University Chaplain's

 3. Religious materials may be distributed on campus, but the mode of distribution must be worked out in consultation with the Chaplain's Office.
 The University observes a non-intrusion policy with respect to living quarters, and residence halls are not to be entered for purposes of distributing religious materials.
 The Chaplain's Office can assist in the effort to distribute materials in a non-intrusive way.